Dome Fire (2020)

-Events

 Background

 Due to a strong high pressure system to California's west, in mid-August temperatures were abnormally hot statewide, including in the High Desert.
 Relative humidity was low, and an abnormal lack of moisture from the monsoon that summer meant vegetation was even drier than usual.
 This meant that conditions were already conducive to wildfire growth when a plume of moist and unstable air brought north from the decaying Tropical Storm Fausto off the coast of Baja California interacted with the high pressure system in the desert southwest on August 15 and 16.
 This led to a dry thunderstorm outbreak across California.
 Nearly 11,000 cloud-to-ground lightning strikes were recorded, very few accompanied by significant precipitation.
 The frequent lightning and gusty outflow winds combined with the heat and dry vegetation ignited many quick-spreading fires throughout the state, creating an immediate draw on firefighting resources.